Prime Minister says ISIS was only "a pawn ... a subcontractor" in this attack

 ISIS has responded by singling out Turkey as a primary target, and a recent issue of its Dabiq magazine had a cover showing Turkish President Recep Tayyip Erdogan alongside U.S. President Barack Obama.

-Investigators blamed ISIS for two suicide blasts in October that hit a lunchtime peace rally in Ankara, in which demonstrators were calling for an end to the renewed conflict between the Kurdistan Workers' Party, known as the PKK, and the Turkish government.
-Those explosions killed as many as 100 people and injured more than 240 others.
+Investigators honed in on ISIS after two suicide blasts in October hit a lunchtime peace rally in Ankara, in which demonstrators were calling for an end to the renewed conflict between the PKK and Turkish government.
+Those explosions killed as many as 100 people and injured more than 240 more.